-Doric Nimrod Air Three Limited ("the Company", and together with its subsidiary DNA Alpha Ltd. "the Group") is a Guernsey domiciled company.
-Its 220 million ordinary preference shares ("the Equity") have been admitted to trading on the Specialist Fund Segment (SFS) of the London Stock Exchange's Main Market.
-The market capitalisation of the Company was GBP 137.5 million as of 30 September 2024.
+Doric Nimrod Air Two Limited ("the Company") is a Guernsey domiciled company.
+Its shares have been admitted to trading on the Specialist Fund Segment (SFS) of the London Stock Exchange's Main Market.
+The market capitalisation of the Company - after the partial compulsory redemption of shares following the sale of the first two aircraft - was GBP 176.4 million as of 30 September 2024.